EN

 What are summer high schools all about?

 Summer high schools, taking place during the Finnish summer months (June-August), are intensive and informal alternatives to regular school education.
 They are camp-like, lasting 1–2 weeks each and usually including full room and board and free time activities.
 Each one offers a unique variety of study subjects and courses to choose from.
-Some only have one option and are targeted to bring people together to study a common subject.
-You will find these alternative schools in all parts of Finland, most of them located in beautiful unspoiled surroundings of folk high schools.
+Some only have one course option and aim to bring people together around the same topic.

 Some summer high schools are organised abroad to promote cultural exchange and understanding, and in many cases language learning.

-Other summer high schools also offer distance learning courses.
+Other summer high schools offer distance learning courses.

 Who organises summer high schools